With court decisions happening all the time, the law changes in the blink of an eye.

 However, in each of the cases, the employees banded together in a class action suit to try to sue their employers because they claimed that the legal fees involved in pursuing a case on their own would likely run about the same as any award, thus negating any financial incentive to pursue legal action.
 Further, the employees claimed that their right to pursue class-action status was protected under the National Labor Relations Act (NLRA).

-In a recent 5-4 vote, the Supreme Court ruled that employees cannot in fact band together to challenge federal labor laws – such as wage and hour violations – if they have previously signed arbitration agreements.
+In a recent 5-4 vote, the Supreme Court ruled that employees cannot band together to challenge federal labor laws – such as wage and hour violations – if they have previously signed arbitration agreements.
 Further, the 1925 Federal Arbitration Act (FAA) supersedes the much newer NLRA, so there are no protections for pursuing the class status, according to the high court.

 So, what exactly does an arbitration agreement cover?
 Well, in general, it can cover any job-related issue that may arise, such as wrongful termination, breach of contract and discrimination.
 It doesn’t mean that the employee can’t bring a case against the company, only that they will do so in front of a third-party arbitrator (often times a retired judge) as opposed to a jury.